 - Your tax bracket may be lower during retirement

-- Account must be held for at least 5 years
+- Account must be held for at least five years

 No one knows what the future holds, it’s up to you to decide which account type will suit you best.

-If your finances are complex, you may want to speak with a financial advisor to help make the best decision.
+If your finances are complicated, you may want to speak with a financial advisor to help make the best decision.

 Keep in mind tax laws and retirement rules are subject to change.